 The quality which, above all other, needs to be cultivated [in education] is sensitivity…it would be true to say, wouldn’t it, that a lack of sensitiveness is the mark of death…in a mind or a conscience…[Education’s] objective is a development of the whole man, sensitive all round the circumference…In the end the man with a solid core to his mind will make greater and more sure advances into the unknown than will a paratrooper who has no base…[although some people argue that] the sensitive man cannot survive in the hard modern world…But the future, [Canon Raven] has said, lies not with the predatory and the immune but with the sensitive who live dangerously [defy the world of denial].
 There is a threefold choice for the free man…He may grasp for himself what he can get and trample the needs and feelings of others beneath his feet: or he may try to withdraw from the world to a monastery…: or he may “take up arms against a sea of troubles, and by opposing end them”…[and so] There remains the sensitive, on one proviso: he must be sensitive and tough [to solve the human condition and ‘save the world’ requires sufficient sensitivity/innocence to access the truth but also sufficient toughness to stand up to, defy, and ultimately overthrow our artificial world of denial of our corrupted human condition].
 He must combine tenderness and awareness with fortitude, perseverance, and courage.
 The sensitivity is necessary because without it there is no life of the mind, no growing consciousness, no living conscience; nor is there any real communication one with another.
 It is necessary also if we accept Father Teilhard’s [Teilhard de Chardin] extension of the idea of evolution as illuminating the end of life.
 Only by a growth of sensitivity can man progress from the alpha of original chaos to the omega of God’s purpose for him [only through denial-free innocence can the reconciling biological understanding of the human condition be found]…But sensitivity is not enough.
 Without toughness it may be only a thin skin…[only from] an inner core of strength are [you] enabled to fight back…Can such men be?
 Of course they can: and they are the leaders whom others will follow.
 In the world of books there are, for me, Antoine de Saint-Exupéry, or Laurens van der Post’ (The Education of a Civilized Man, p.28-36).
 [To illustrate Sir James’ point about the need for both innocence and toughness, the Bushmen of the Kalahari, that DNA studies have shown to be the most ancient race of humans alive in the world today, were all somewhat like Christ in their relative innocence.
 The English explorer and philosopher Bruce Chatwin once acknowledged this truth that ‘the First man was also Christ’ when he wrote that ‘There is no contradiction between the Theory of Evolution and belief in God and His Son on earth.
 If Christ were the perfect instinctual specimen–and we have every reason to believe He was–He must be the Son of God.
 By the same token the First man was also Christ’ (What Am I Doing Here, 1989, p.65 of 367).
 Being Christ-like they had no need of Christianity, as Sir Laurens van der Post recorded: ‘The pastor, Dominee Ferdie Weich, though much loved by the Bushmen, could report no permanent conversion to Christ in 21 years’ (Testament to the Bushmen, 1984, text accompanying photograph 91).
 However the Bushmen were not a race sufficiently toughened from thousands of years of encounter with the horror of the extremely upset state of the human condition to take on the world of denial–as was illustrated by Sir Laurens when he recorded the Bushman’s inability to cope with being goaled: ‘You know I once saw a little Bushman imprisoned in one of our goals because he killed a giant bustard which according to the police, was a crime…he was dying because he couldn’t bear being shut up and having his freedom of movement stopped…Physically the doctor couldn’t find anything wrong with him but he died none the less!’
 (The Lost World of the Kalahari, 1958, p.236 of 253).]

 The above mention of the writings of Sir Laurens van der Post warrants the inclusion here of Sir Lauren’s response to Jeremy Griffith’s work.
 On 20 May 1988 Sir Laurens wrote to Jeremy saying: ‘Could you please send me an extra copy of your book [Free: The End of The Human Condition]?
 Yours to me is already out on loan because it was so appreciated, and I shall give it to my publishers to read and see whether they are as interested as we are.’
 On 15 August 1989 Sir Laurens wrote to Tim Macartney-Snape saying: ‘If I do not do more to help Jeremy Griffith it is simply that the weight and amount of my responsibilities prevent me, short of self-destruction.’
-On the 6th May 1993, three and half years before his death, Sir Laurens wrote to Jeremy saying ‘I would hope you will always know how we value the examples you set and the work you are doing in Australia.’
+On 6 May 1993, three and half years before his death, Sir Laurens wrote to Jeremy saying ‘I would hope you will always know how we value the examples you set and the work you are doing in Australia.’

 The mention of Teilhard de Chardin and his idea of a final coming together of our split selves–reconciliation of the human condition–into an ‘omega’ point is also highly relevant.
 In his 1978 autobiography Richly Rewarding, Sir James Darling makes another reference to de Chardin saying ‘I…took them [the GGS students] myself for English…In spite of vastly increased numbers during the thirty-two years of my headmastership I continued this practice…We tried to…read together one profound work, which became a basis for general discussion.
-Of all the books selected it has always interested me that the most successful were Livingston’s selections from Plato, Teilhard de Chardin’s The Phenomenon of Man and, of all things, Shelley’s Defence of Poetry’ (p.129-130).
+Of all the books selected it has always interested me that the most successful were Livingston’s selections from Plato, Teilhard de Chardin’s The Phenomenon of Man and, of all things, Shelley’s Defence of Poetry’ (pp.129-130).
 Teilhard de Chardin is one of the most quoted authors in Jeremy Griffith’s writings (the only authors in Jeremy Griffith’s library that he has sought copies of all their publications are van der Post, de Chardin, de Saint-Exupéry, Koestler, R.D.
-Laing, Nietzsche and Rousseau), and de Chardin is also the life long inspiration of John Morton, New Zealand’s Emeritus Professor of Biology from Auckland University and leading theologian.
+Laing, Nietzsche and Rousseau), and de Chardin is also the life long inspiration of the late John Morton, New Zealand’s former Emeritus Professor of Biology from Auckland University and leading theologian.
 As John Morton said in his 1984 book Redeeming Creation, ‘My [holistic, teleological] model of the Evolving Creation owes most to the French Catholic theologian and palaeontologist Teilhard de Chardin’ (p.11).
 In his review of Jeremy Griffith’s book Beyond The Human Condition, Professor Morton wrote, ‘I believe it foresees the same vista as Teilhard de Chardin did in his more orthodox terms, which is in fact the consummation promised for humanity set free, in the Christian Gospel…Jeremy Griffith would equate the Noosphere–our present state of cosmic “upset”–with the consciousness of “sin” and our disabling sense of guilt.
 To confront “sin” with a directness that Teilhard was not to bring to bear, is certainly theologically necessary today, even if it carries theological risks.’

 For daring to be honest about the human condition, in particular to seek to throw light on the biological origins of sin and by so doing demystify religious concepts, as the work of Jeremy Griffith does, de Chardin was also persecuted.
 To quote from Sir Julian Huxley’s Introduction to the 1959 English translation of Pierre Teilhard de Chardin’s The Phenomenon of Man: ‘Some of the ideas which he [de Chardin] had expressed in his lectures about original sin, and its relation to evolution, were regarded as unorthodox by his religious superiors, and he was forbidden to continue teaching.
 [His ideas were described as] “dangerous thoughts”…[and] he never succeeded in obtaining permission to publish any of his controversial or major works.
 This caused him much distress, for he was conscious of a prophetic mission: but he faithfully observed his vow of obedience…The wide range of his conscious vision made him impatient of over-specialisation, and of the timidity which refuses to pass from detailed study to broad synthesis…he was particularly impatient of what he felt as the narrowness of those anthropologists who limited themselves to the study of physical structure and the details of primitive social life.
 He wanted to deal with the entire human phenomenon, as a transcendence of biological by psychosocial evolution… he was enjoined by his superiors not to write any more on philosophical subjects: and in 1948 he was forbidden to put forward his candidature for Professorship in College de France…his application for permission to publish Le Groupe Zoologique Humain…was refused in Rome…He was prevailed on to leave his manuscripts to a friend.
 They therefore could be published after his death, since permission to publish is only required for the work of a living writer’ (Le Phenomène Humain, written 1938, published 1955, published in English as The Phenomenon of Man, 1959, pp.23–25).